ingonyama-zk/icicle/docs/docs/icicle/core.md

 #### EXT_FIELD

-Used only in a [field mode](#compiling-for-a-field) to add Extension field into a build.
+Used only in [field mode](#compiling-for-a-field) to add an Extension field.
 Adds NTT for the extension field.

 Default: `OFF`